Amazon Prime: Prime Pantry

 Amazon Prime Pantry was a service of Amazon available only to Prime members that packaged everyday (non-bulk) food preservation grocery store items into a single box for delivery for a flat fee.
 The service was available in the United States, Austria, France, Germany, India, Italy, Japan, Spain, and the United Kingdom.
 Amazon discontinued the program in different locations on different dates, making the items formerly found exclusively in Prime Pantry available for purchase in the main store.
 An ever-changing but limited variety of products was offered, but the range actually decreased from when the service was first launched.
 While selecting items within the Prime Pantry program, each item listed the percentage of space it will take up inside the delivery box.
 A running total showed how full this box is.
 The delivery fee remained the same regardless of the filling percentage.
 By the end of 2020 the service had been discontinued in all locations.

 Prime Now

 In December 2014, Amazon announced that as a benefit to Prime members located in parts of Manhattan and New York City the capability to get products delivered to them within one hour for a fee of $7.99, or within two hours for no additional fee.
 As of 2014, 25,000 daily essential products were available with this delivery service.
 In February 2015, the service was extended to include all of Manhattan.
 By mid-2016, it had been expanded in the United States to include parts of Chicago, Miami, Baltimore, Seattle, Dallas, Atlanta, Austin, Nashville, Portland, San Antonio, and Tampa.
 Outside of the United States, it has expanded to parts of the United Kingdom, Italy, Germany, France, Spain, Japan, and Singapore.
 To meet the on-demand needs of Prime Now, Amazon further launched Amazon Flex, a platform for independent contractors to provide delivery services.

+Prime for Young Adults

+On June 17, 2025, Prime Student relaunched as Prime for Young Adults, a discounted membership for 18-24-year-olds and higher education students.
+It includes the same features as Prime.